Home › Central African Republic

 Forest Cover: 5 million hectares

-Lying on the northern edge of the Congo Basin, the Central African Republic (CAR) is bordered by Cameroon, Chad, the Democratic Republic of the Congo, the Republic of Congo and Sudan.
-The country contains vastly different ecosystems, with dry savannah landscapes in the centre and north, and lush tropical forests in parts of the south, which account for some 8% of the national territory.
+Lying on the northern edge of the Congo Basin, the Central African Republic contains vastly different ecosystems, with dry savannah landscapes in the centre and north, and lush tropical forests, which account for some 8% of the national territory, in parts of the south.
 These forests contain some of the most abundant wildlife in Africa including forest elephants, bongos, lowland gorillas and chimpanzees.

 Despite substantial natural resources which include significant reserves of diamonds, uranium, gold, oil and timber, CAR ranks only 179 out of 187 countries in the UNDP's Human Development Index (2011).
 The largest ethnic groups are the Baya, Banda and the Mandija; Sangho is the most commonly spoken language, as well as French.
 The forests in the south-west and south-east are inhabited by the indigenous Bayaka, who to a large extent depend on hunting and gathering for their subsistence, alongside other forest-dependent Bantu communities.
 The relation between them is often a historically complex one partly driven by different conceptions of land ownership and often unequal social and economic relations.

 As the sole owner of al forest land, the Central African state has allocated the vast majority of the south-western forest for timber exploitation and strict conservation purposes (Botambi Forest, Bodingué-Mbaéré Park, Man & Biosphere Reserve, Dzangha-Ndoki National Park).
 To date these areas have been managed with the limited involvement of local and indigenous communities, reducing their ability to access traditional lands and resources on which they depend, whilst contributing little to local development.